String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamics of HP phases

+This information is illustrated in Fig.~\ref{fig:all_phases}.
+We observe that in $d=4$ the BH intersects with the UHPS at the mass where the latter becomes marginally stable.
+By contrast, in $d=5$ the BH transitions to a UHPS that is sufficiently light to be well within the stable regime.
+In $d=6$ the HP phases are always subdominant, and strings are only relevant, as almost free strings, for masses below the correspondence at $G_N M\sim 1$, i.e., $M/M_s \sim 1/g^2$.

+The diagrams in Fig.~\ref{fig:all_phases} illustrate the likely fate of the UHPS with $M>M_*$ in $d=4,5$ as they undergo the GL instability.
+Rather than evolving into a non-uniform or localized HP phase---which does not exist at the same mass—--the increasing non-uniformity drives the UHPS to collapse into a black hole \cite{Chu:2024ggi}.

+Finally, we note that our discussion has not addressed the sizes of the various phases.
+These sizes can be significant in transitions from strings to black holes in the dimensions where the string ball becomes very large, and heavier than \eqref{corrmass}, before collapsing into a black hole \cite{Horowitz:1997jc,Damour:1999aw}.
+Our primary focus is instead on the scenarios where the initial state is a black hole phase, which will transition into a stringy phase (potentially puffing to larger size) once its mass decreases to the correspondence value \eqref{corrmass}.

-\paragraph{Conclusion.} Our findings strongly suggest that the uniform HP string phases are classically stable in $d=4,5$, whereas in $d=6$ they transition to a puffed-up free-string phase.
-Perhaps surprisingly, there is no indication of a classical dynamical evolution leading to increasing non-uniformity.
-This will provide the basis for our proposal of how strings deal with the endpoint of the GL instability.
+\paragraph{Conclusion.} Our findings strongly suggest that uniform Horowitz-Polchinski (HP) string phases are classically stable in $d=4,5$ for masses below a critical threshold, $M<M_*$.
+For masses $M\lesssim M_s/g^2$ below the correspondence transition, stable uniform HP strings are the dominant microcanonical phases.
+Perhaps surprisingly, in this mass range there is no indication of a classical dynamical evolution leading to increasing non-uniformity.
+In $d=6$, uniform HP strings are expected to transition to a puffed-up almost-free string phase, likely bypassing the formation of stable non-uniform HP phases.

+These results will provide the basis for our proposal of how strings deal with the endpoint of the GL instability.